Changelog

 For the runtime policy model, refer to Access Policies.

-Fine-grained tunnel grants
+Fine-grained tunnel resources

 image